-Some of our A-CAM recipients also receive USF from the states in which they operate, \$8.3 million, and \$8.2 million in 2018, and 2017 respectively.
-Although we expect that these states will continue to support broadband deployment, it is unclear if or to what extent the state support revenues may be affected by A-CAM.
+Some of our A-CAM recipients also receive USF from the states in which they operate, \$8.2, and \$8.3 million in 2019, and 2018 respectively.
+In 2020, due to the additional A-CAM revenues, Central Utah's state USF was reduced from \$0.7 million to zero.
+Although we expect that states will continue to support broadband deployment, it is unclear if or to what extent the other state support revenues may be affected by A-CAM.